Shane Boyd: Bluegrass Warhorses

 Boyd left the AFL and joined the Bluegrass Warhorses of the Continental Indoor Football League (CIFL) for the 2014 season.
 He was released after three games.

 San Antonio Talons

 Boyd was assigned to the San Antonio Talons of the AFL on April 2, 2014.

 Arizona Rattlers

-Boyd was assigned to the Arizona Rattlers on April 30, 2015, after Rattlers' starting quarterback, Nick Davila, was placed on injured reserve.
+Boyd was assigned to the AFL's Arizona Rattlers on April 30, 2015, after Rattlers' starting quarterback, Nick Davila, was placed on injured reserve.

 Cleveland Gladiators

-Boyd was assigned to the Cleveland Gladiators on January 13, 2017.
+Boyd was assigned to the Cleveland Gladiators of the AFL on January 13, 2017.
 He started the team's first game of the season, completing 24 of 37 passes for 288 yards, five touchdowns and one interception in a 46–40 loss to the Tampa Bay Storm.